Atherectomy/Angioplasty of Noncoronary Vessel

-atherosclerosis.
-If the artery is too narrow, blood is no longer able to pass through.
+Most often, these procedures are done when an artery is narrowed by atherosclerosis, and there is no improvement with exercise or medication treatment.
+Also if the artery is too narrow, blood is no longer able to pass through.
 The body part then suffers from lack of oxygen, also called ischemia.
 This can cause different symptoms, depending on the part of the body that is not getting enough oxygen.

 You will be thoroughly evaluated before deciding on the best procedure.
 This may involve contrast x-rays, ultrasound, or computerized scans to identify the area of concern.
 You will be asked not to eat or drink anything for several hours before the procedure.

-Talk to your doctor about your medicines.
-You may be asked to stop taking some medicines up to one week before the procedure, like:
+Talk to your doctor about your medications.
+You may be asked to stop taking some medications up to one week before the procedure.

 You will be lying down.
 The room will have x-ray machines and a variety of surgical equipment.
 Depending on the artery to be opened, a blood vessel in your groin or arm will be prepared and covered with sterile drapes.
-Your doctor will puncture your numbed skin.
+Your skin will be numbed and punctured.
 A tube called a catheter will be placed into your blood vessel and passed to the site of the obstruction.
 Contrast material may be injected through the catheter to visualize the obstruction on the x-rays.
 There may be more than one location that requires opening.
 The device used will depend on the type of obstruction and location in the vessel.
 Possible approaches include:

 During your stay, the hospital staff will take steps to reduce your chance of infection such as:

 There are also steps you can take to reduce your chances of infection such as: